 What is Information Governance for other organisations:

-Every industry and organisation is regulated by information governance laws.
-In the UK, those laws are The Data Protection Act 1998, The common law duty of confidentiality, the international information security standard: ISO/IEC 27002: 2005 and the Freedom of Information Act 2000, the EU General Data Protection Regulations (GDPR) (which was adopted into UK law after the Brexit period), and finally the Human Rights Act.
+Every industry and organisation is regulated by Information Governance laws.
+In the UK, those laws are The Data Protection Act 1998, The Common Law Duty of Confidentiality and the International Information Security Standard (ISO/IEC 27002:2005).
+As well as, the Freedom of Information Act 2000, the General Data Protection Regulations (GDPR), and finally the Human Rights Act.

 The purpose of Information Governance for non-Healthcare organisations is to determine the value of the business information.
 This is so your organisation can: